-Csiga is a popular café located in the increasingly trendy outer part of District 8, a bit outside the city center.
-The neighborhood, situated just beyond the Grand Boulevard, is rising to cool-status as people become fed up with the crowds swarming the bars of the Jewish Quarter (two lively bars, Kék Ló or Hintaló Iszoda, are both just around the corner from Csiga).
+Csiga is a popular café and restaurant in the outer part of District 8, a bit away from city center.
+The neighborhood, situated just outside the Grand Boulevard, is increasingly sought after as locals turn their backs on the sky-high prices of the party district.

 While the food is unlikely to blow your mind, Csiga's main attraction is the laid-back all-welcoming space featuring a dramatically high ceiling, wood finishes, and greenery.
 Csiga has long been known as a hideaway where both locals and visitors could feel at home, and one that works equally well for a plate of scrambled eggs in the morning and a beer in the evening.
 Recently, though, they've meaningfully raised the prices, which has lead to an erosion of local patrons, leaving the space mostly to tourists.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.